Published on: May 17, 2017, Last Edited: Nov 09, 2019

 As of September 2010, the promotion act introduced a charge on all applicants although some member nations complained that it was ill intended and could cause negative outcomes on movement of people.
 Regardless, the fee has been divided into two sections classified as authorization charge and processing charge.
 For the processing charge, applicants are supposed to pay a fee for handling their applications once a request has been filed.
 On the other hand, an authorization charge is required once the application goes through as per the program requirements.
 If an applicant is not authorized, a minimal charge is made as a processing fee.

-Finally, a new enhanced ESTA application was unveiled in 2014, and additional restrictions were rolled out in 2016 to limit travelers deemed high risk, thus all ESTA applicants must be aware of the new requirements.
+A new enhanced ESTA application was unveiled in 2014, and additional restrictions were rolled out in 2016 to limit travelers deemed high risk due to previous travel to Iraq, Iran, Syria or Sudan.
+Furthermore, applicants are now required to provide employment information and are requested to provide social media information, although the latter is optional.
+Thus, all ESTA applicants must be aware of the new requirements.
 Because of increased security, there are additional ESTA form questions about other names, citizenships, contact information, employment, etc. Another notable update is that ESTA allows electronic payments with a maximum of 50 applications for one transaction.
 There is also an allowance to update all information apart from passport number and its issuing country.